Demographic Changes and Aging Population

 The issue of aging is especially important in rural areas because residents tend to be older, on average, than those in urban areas.
 Older adults also disproportionately live in rural areas.
 In 2010, one-quarter of all adults 65 years and older lived in rural areas.

-This map, based on 2010 Census Data, shows the percent of the population over age 65 by county:
+This map, based on ACS 5-year estimate data, shows the percent of the population aged 65 and over by county:

 With an aging population comes an increasing need for healthcare, long-term care, and social services to support older adults as they age.
 Adults over age 65 have different healthcare needs than children and younger adults because they may have multiple chronic health problems such as diabetes, heart disease, arthritis, depression, and hypertension.
 It is estimated that 90% of adults over age 65 experience one or more chronic condition, and need specific treatments and medical care, setting them apart from the rest of the population.